tp1de/ioBroker.ems-esp/README.md

 * ems-esp: adjust to name changes in version 3.7.0-dev.27

 ### 4.4.3 (2024-07-15)
 * ems-esp: delete the esp object-structure on start of the adapter instance.
 It will be rebuild.

-### 4.4.2 (2024-07-11)
-* ems-esp: update in respect to changes in JSON structure without spaces in System Info
-* ems-esp: delete the esp object-structure on start of the adapter instance.
-It will be rebuild.

 ## License